elkhattaby0/e-digital/src/content/blogs/1-why-every-business-needs-a-website-in-2025.md

   - type: paragraph
     text: |
       Think about your own habits.
-When you hear about a company, what’s the first thing you do?
-You Google it.
+When you hear about a company, what’s the first thing you do? <i>You Google it</i>.

       Having a clear, updated website instantly gives your business credibility.
 It’s where you answer questions, show what you do, and guide people to take action.